TosbackCgusBridge-Bot/CGUs-versions/Local/Privacy Policy.md

 14\.
 QUESTIONS

-If you have any questions about this Privacy Policy, please feel free to contact us by e-mail at privacy@local.com or by U.S. mail at: Local.com Corporation, 7555 Irvine Center Drive, Irvine, CA 92618, Attn: Legal Department.
+If you have any questions about this Privacy Policy, please feel free to contact us by e-mail at privacy@local.com or by U.S. mail at: Local Corporation, 7555 Irvine Center Drive, Irvine, CA 92618, Attn: Legal Department.

 More about local.com Features Email Sign Up